-- Unscrew the Allen screws to detach the cover plates. - Gently pull the plates back, noting the presence of a gasket behind them. - If necessary, it is acceptable to cut through the center of the gasket to access the chamber, as long as there is adequate gasket material remaining around the perimeter to ensure a proper seal.
+- Unscrew the wing nuts or Allen screws to detach the cover plates. - Gently pull the plates back, noting the presence of a gasket behind them. - If necessary, it is acceptable to cut through the center of the gasket to access the chamber, as long as there is adequate gasket material remaining around the perimeter to ensure a proper seal.